Skip to content

 Namespace Axis Reach

-re-frame.test-support Runtime state — registrar, frames, app-db, drain, in-flight requests Fixture machinery (make-reset-runtime-fixture, with-fresh-registrar), event sequencing (dispatch-sequence), state assertions (assert-path-equals, assert-db-equals — the assert-*-equals fn-family mirroring the :rf.assert/* event-family used inside a Story :script block), bounded-deadline polling (poll-until)
+re-frame.test-support Runtime state — registrar, frames, app-db, drain, in-flight requests Fixture machinery (make-reset-runtime-fixture, snapshot-registrar / restore-registrar!), state assertion (assert-path-equals — mirrors the :rf.assert/path-equals event used inside a Story :script block), bounded-deadline polling (poll-until)

-re-frame.test-helpers View tree — hiccup data, :data-testid selectors, attached handlers Hiccup walk (find-by-testid, text-content, extract-handler), handler invocation (invoke-handler), single-frame e2e fixture trio (with-app-fixture, expect-text, wait-until), authoring helper (testid)
+re-frame.test-helpers View tree — hiccup data, :data-testid selectors, attached handlers Hiccup walk (find-by-testid, text-content, extract-handler), handler invocation (invoke-handler), authoring helper (testid)

 A test that exercises events / subs / machines reaches re-frame.test-support.
 A test that asserts what the user sees in the rendered view reaches re-frame.test-helpers.
 A test that does both :requires both.
 The names carry the role, not the audience; the v1 community noun "test-helpers" referred to the broader surface, so v1 muscle-memory may look for fixture machinery under the wrong namespace — the runtime-state vs view-tree split is the axis that disambiguates.